 Outdoor dining has been an economic lifeline for New York City restaurants both during and after the COVID-19 pandemic.
 But commonsense reforms are still needed to help restaurants and small businesses stay open and grow.
-More than 4,500 restaurants in the City have closed their doors since March 2020; in New York State, the restaurant industry lost over 10,000 jobs from 2024 to 2025.
+An analysis by the NYC Hospitality Alliance showed 72% of restaurants in New York City experienced a drop in sales from June to August 2024 compared to the same time period in the previous year; in New York State, the restaurant industry lost over 10,000 jobs from June 2024 to 2025.

 Today, DoorDash announced its support for a comprehensive package of New York City Council reforms to help the restaurants stay open and grow — including Intro.
 0655 introduced by Councilmember Lincoln Restler, which would eliminate unnecessary seasonal limitations that force businesses to dismantle and rebuild costly roadway setups for outdoor dining each year.
 DoorDash is also backing a broader set of bills to cut the red tape that drives up the costs for owners, workers, and everyday New Yorkers who ultimately pick up the check.